thufschmitt/tix-papers/context/nix/general-presentation.md

   without any interaction with the "package management" part, it offers an opportunity for such an extension.

-The language presents many characteristics that constraint a type-system for it:
+The language presents many characteristics that constrain a type-system for it:

 - It is possible to know at runtime the type of a value.
-This functionality is used a lot in practice and requires a notion of union types to be useful as we will see.
+This functionality is used a lot in practice and requires a notion of union types to be useful, as we will see.

 - The fields of the records may have dynamically defined labels (i.e., labels